kingston-hackSpace/MediaPlayer__RaspberryPi/README.md

 ```

 ----
-## Run video at Start-up
+## Build your script to play-video/run-at-startup/shutdown-after-6hours

-- Create a startup script:
+- Create a the script:

 ```
 nano /home/hackspace/Desktop/videos/playvideo.sh